om23aas/om23aas.github.io/README.md

     ```
 2. **Customize the Content**: Replace the placeholder content with your own details, including projects, skills, and contact information.
 3. **Deploy**: Upload the project to GitHub Pages or any hosting platform of your choice.

-## Todo

-- **Contact Form**: Implement the functionality to send messages from the contact form.
-You can use an email service or integrate with a backend solution.

-## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this template for personal and commercial purposes.

 ## License